-We have Students and Graduates Worldwide now in more than 55 countries - Argentina, Australia – (every state), Azerbaijan, Brazil, Botswana, Bulgaria, Bermuda, China, Costa Rica, Canada- BC,ON, NL, Croatia, Czech Republic, Eritrea, France, Finland, Great Britain, Germany, Greece, Hong Kong, Holland, Honduras, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Jamaica, Jerusalem, Jordan, Kuwait, New Zealand, Malaysia, Maldives, Mauritius, Mexico, Papua New Guinea, Oman, Panama, Philippines, Portugal, Republic of South Africa, Romania, Qatar, Slavokia, Spain, Sri Lanka, Switzerland, Thailand, Tonga, Trinidad and Tobago, Turkey, UAE, UK, USA (Alaska, CA, FL, KS, HA, IA, IL, IN, TN, ME, MT, NC, NM, OR, PA, SD, TX,VT, WA, WI), Venezuela, Wanica.
+We have Students and Graduates Worldwide now in 60 countries – Argentina, Australia – (every state), Azerbaijan, Brazil, Botswana, Bulgaria, Bermuda, China, Costa Rica, Canada- BC,ON, NL, Croatia, China, Czech Republic, Dominican Republic, Eritrea, France, Finland, Great Britain, Germany, Greece, Hong Kong, Holland, Honduras, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Jamaica, Java, Jerusalem, Jordan, Kenya, Kuwait, New Zealand, Malaysia, Madeira island, Maldives, Malta, Mauritius, Mexico, Papua New Guinea, Oman, Panama, Philippines, Portugal, Republic of South Africa, Romania, Qatar, Slavokia, Spain, Sri Lanka, Switzerland, Taiwan, Thailand, Tonga, Trinidad and Tobago, Turkey, UAE, UK, USA (Alaska, CA, FL, KS, HA, IA, IL, IN, TN, ME, MT, NC, NM, MO, OR, PA, SD, TX,VT, WA, WI), Venezuela, Wanica.
 Can’t find your nation?
 Get on board.

 This course is designed for people who like to ask questions; who want to know how things work and need time to experiment; and set out on their own knowing that they have support and feedback from others experienced in permaculture.
 The course grows every week with new ideas and information, our ultimate goal is to produce a very approachable computer package.
 We provide far more information than could be discussed in a standard face-to-face course and we aim to always keep the notes easy to read and quick to access.